caumente/AUDIT/docs/index.md

 ---

-Welcome to the official documentation for **AUDIT** (Analysis & evalUation Dashboard of artIficial inTelligence), a comprehensive Python library for the evaluation of brain tumor segmentation models and MRI dataset analysis.
+Welcome to the official documentation for **AUDIT** (Analysis & evalUation Dashboard of artIficial inTelligence), a a tool designed to provide researchers and developers an interactive way to better analyze and explore MRI datasets and segmentation models.
+Given its functionalities to extract the most relevant features and metrics from your several data sources, it allows for uncovering biases both intra and inter-dataset as well as within the model predictions.

 ## 🚀 Key Features

-- **Robust Evaluation**: Extracts region-specific features and calculates a wide range of performance metrics.
+- **Robust evaluation**: Extracts region-specific features and calculates a wide range of performance metrics.
-- **Interactive Visualizations**: Includes a dynamic Streamlit-based web app for intuitive data exploration.
+- **Interactive visualizations**: Includes a dynamic Streamlit-based web app for intuitive data exploration.
-- **Customizable Analysis**: Easily extendable for additional features and metrics tailored to your needs.
+- **Highly customizable**: Easily extendable for additional features and metrics tailored to your needs.
-- **Integration-Friendly**: Supports plugins and external libraries for advanced analysis (e.g., ITK-SNAP, pymia).
+- **Friendly integration**: Supports plugins and external libraries for advanced analysis (e.g., ITK-SNAP, pymia).
 - **Open Source**: Fully available on GitHub with comprehensive tutorials and examples.

 ## 📚 What You'll Find Here

 This documentation is structured to help you get the most out of AUDIT:

-- **[Getting Started](Getting_started/getting_started.md)**: Learn how to install AUDIT and set up your first project.
+- **[Getting Started](getting_started/getting_started.md)**: Learn how to install AUDIT and set up your first project.
 - **[API Reference](API_reference/features/feature_extraction.md)**: Detailed reference for all library classes and methods.
-- **[Dashboard](app/APP.md)**: Explore the dashboard included in the web app.
+- **[Analysis modes](app/home_page.md)**: Explore the dashboard included in the web app.
-- **[Tutorials](tutorials/postprocessing_segmentations)**: Hands-on examples demonstrating common use cases.
+- **[Tutorials](tutorials/preprocessing.md)**: Hands-on examples demonstrating common use cases.
-- **[About](about/release-notes.md)**: Check latest AUDIT release and license terms.
+- **[About](about/LICENSE.md)**: Check latest AUDIT release and license terms.

 # 🌟 Quick Start

 The best way to get familiar with AUDIT and explore all its capabilities is through our interactive DEMO.
-You can find it at: <a href="https://auditapp.streamlit.app/" target="_blank">https://auditapp.streamlit.app/</a>
+You can find it at: <a href="https://auditapp.streamlit.app/" target="_blank">https://auditapp.streamlit.app/</a>.

+Users will find an online wep app with pre-configured data to explore features and compare the accuracy of a set of medical image segmentation models.
 However, you could use AUDIT easily in your own computer by following a few little steps.

 **Install AUDIT**